mongodb/docs/source/includes/warning-copyto-loss-of-type-fidelity.rst

    :term:`JSON`.
 Consider using :method:`~db.cloneCollection()`
    to maintain type fidelity.

-   The :method:`db.collection.copyTo()` command uses the :dbcommand:`eval`
+   The :method:`db.collection.copyTo()` method uses the :dbcommand:`eval`
    command internally.
-As a result, the :method:`db.collection.copyTo()` command takes a global lock that blocks all other read and write operations until the :method:`db.collection.copyTo()` command completes.
+As a result, the :method:`db.collection.copyTo()` operation takes a global lock that blocks all other read and write operations until the :method:`db.collection.copyTo()` completes.